AincradOT/platform/docs/architecture/state-management.md

 !!! note
     This solves the chicken-and-egg problem: the bucket must exist before it can store state, but terraform needs state to manage the bucket.

+## Secret Manager as canonical store

+[GCP Secret Manager](https://cloud.google.com/secret-manager/docs) stores all sensitive values that need to be consumed by applications, Ansible or CI.

 ## State Security